bvbohnen/X4_Customizer/Documentation.md

     * developer
       - Bool, if True then enable some behavior meant just for development, such as leaving exceptions uncaught.
       - Defaults to False
+    * disable_threading
+      - Bool, if True then threads will not be used in the gui to call scripts and plugins.
+Will cause the gui to lock up during processing.
+      - Intended for development use, to enable breakpoints during calls.
+      - Defaults to False
     * use_scipy_for_scaling_equations
       - Bool, if True then scipy will be used to optimize scaling equations, for smoother curves between the boundaries.
       - If False or scipy is not found, then a simple linear scaling will be used instead.